DavidKhanTech/WeatherX/README.md

 Monday, 6/8	Project plan; Project approval

-Tuesday, 6/9	Whiteboard functionality: Structure and design (HTML & CSS)
+Tuesday, 6/9	Whiteboard functionality: Structure and Design (HTML & CSS)

-Wednesday, 6/10	Code for request from API and record for location
+Wednesday, 6/10	Code for request from API Weather	and Clothing

 Thursday, 6/11	Code functionality to request weather data based on location and code functionality to display final result